zalando-incubator/kube-ingress-aws-controller/README.md

 ## Building

 This project provides a [`Makefile`](https://github.com/zalando-incubator/kube-ingress-aws-controller/blob/master/Makefile) that you can use to build either a binary or a Docker image.
-You have to have [dep installed](https://github.com/golang/dep#installation) and do `dep ensure -vendor-only`, before building.

 ### Building a Binary